 The term 'Annual Salary Increase' usually refers to the increase in 12 calendar month period, but because it is rarely that people get their salaries reviewed exactly on the one year mark, it is more meaningful to know the frequency and the rate at the time of the increase.

 The annual salary Increase in a calendar year (12 months) can be easily calculated as follows: Annual Salary Increase = Increase Rate x 12 ÷ Increase Frequency

-Accounting and Finance is considered to be a high bonus-based field due to the generally limited involvement in direct revenue generation, with exceptions of course.
+Accounting and Finance is considered to be a high bonus-based field.
 The people who get the highest bonuses are usually somehow involved in the revenue generation cycle.

 29% of surveyed staff in Accounting and Finance reported that they haven't received any bonuses or incentives in the previous year while 71% said that they received at least one form of monetary bonus.

 Those who got bonuses reported rates ranging from 6% to 8% of their annual salary.

 The most standard form of bonus where the employee is awarded based on their exceptional performance.Company Performance Bonuses

 Occasionally, some companies like to celebrate excess earnings and profits with their staff collectively in the form of bonuses that are granted to everyone.
 The amount of the bonus will probably be different from person to person depending on their role within the organization.Goal-Based Bonuses